Legedu Naanee: San Diego Chargers

 Naanee was targeted by Norv Turner to become the next star for the Chargers to become his F-Back project, much like Delanie Walker and Michael Robinson were when Turner was the offensive coordinator of the San Francisco 49ers.
 The F-Back is much like the H-back in other offenses in the sense it is a hybrid position (WR/TE/FB) purposely versatile to take advantage of mismatches.

 Naanee was the starting number two receiver for the Chargers behind Malcom Floyd for much of the 2010 season.
 This is due to a holdout by the usual starter Vincent Jackson.
 Naanee caught a touchdown pass in his first start of the 2010 season on a 59-yard pass from quarterback Philip Rivers in the season opener against the Kansas City Chiefs.

 Regarding his versatility, head coach Norv Turner said, "We're going to continue to move him.
 He's going to be a guy who's versatile enough to move around.
 That's going to help him be put in position to make some plays."
 On December 6, 2009, Naanee completed a pass on a flea flicker to LaDainian Tomlinson.

 Arrest

 He was arrested for public intoxication and resisting arrest at the scene of a homicide in Indianapolis on February 12, 2011.

 Carolina Panthers

 Naanee signed with the Carolina Panthers on August 4, 2011.
 He played the whole season as the number 3 receiver behind Steve Smith and Brandon LaFell.
-He caught 1 touchdown pass from Quarterback Cam Newton, but dropped more passes than he caught, including a wide open end zone pass that would have won the game for the Panthers.
+He caught 1 touchdown pass from Quarterback Cam Newton.
 At the end of the season the Panthers did not renew his contract.